Common SAP Licensing Pitfalls and How to Avoid Them

 Overlooking Shelfware (Unused Licenses)

 “Shelfware” refers to purchased software licenses that remain unused or under-deployed—essentially sitting on the shelf.
-This pitfall is closely related to over-licensing but highlights the ongoing failure to identify and retire or repurpose idle licenses.
+This pitfall is closely related to over-licensing, but it highlights the ongoing failure to identify and either retire or repurpose idle licenses.

 Many large SAP customers accumulate shelfware over the years due to changing business needs or project cancellations.

-For example, a company might acquire licenses for a module like SAP CRM or Ariba as part of a suite but never actually implement that module.
-The unused licenses quietly persist, and the company continues to pay annual support unless action is taken.
+For example, a company might acquire licenses for a module, such as SAP CRM or Ariba, as part of a suite but never actually implement that module.
+The unused licenses remain in place, and the company continues to pay annual support unless action is taken.

-It’s common for enterprises to find that 10–30% of their SAP licenses are not being actively used, which presents a huge opportunity for cost savings if addressed.
+It’s common for enterprises to discover that 10–30% of their SAP licenses are not being actively used, presenting a significant opportunity for cost savings if addressed.

-Overlooking shelfware can happen because of poor visibility and governance.
-Unused licenses can hide in plain sight without regular license audits or a centralized view of entitlements versus usage.
+Overlooking shelfware can occur due to poor visibility and inadequate governance.
+Unused licenses can go undetected, hidden in plain sight, without regular license audits or a centralized view of entitlements versus usage.
 Additionally, some organizations hesitate to terminate licenses due to contractual constraints or fear of needing them in the future.

-Before 2013, SAP even prohibited partial termination of maintenance on unused licenses, causing customers to pay for shelfware maintenance or face losing support on everything.
+Before 2013, SAP even prohibited the partial termination of maintenance on unused licenses, causing customers to pay for shelfware maintenance or face losing support on all their systems.
 (SAP later allowed partial termination of shelfware maintenance under certain conditions, acknowledging this widespread issue.)

 The key point is that ignoring shelfware means paying for value you aren’t receiving – a direct hit to ROI.